epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/devcontainer.rst.txt

     the host folder.
 This means that you can edit files in the container and the changes are reflected outside the container and vice versa.

     Your home folder is also mounted in its usual location.
+BUT $HOME is set to ``/root``.

     Podman users are running as root inside the container but files will be written with your user id and group id.